Tod Marshall, Washington’s Poetry Road Warrior

 When he’s not teaching or writing his own poetry and essays at home in Spokane’s eclectic urban Peaceful Valley neighborhood along the Spokane River, Marshall and his wife, photographer and high school photography teacher Amy Sinisterra, are empty-nesters who find time for backpacking, camping and fishing.

 Marshall, born in Buffalo, New York, and raised in Wichita, Kansas, is the author of three collections of poetry, Dare Say (2002), The Tangled Line(2009), and Bugle (2014).
 He attended Siena Heights University, earned an M.F.A. degree from Eastern Washington University, and a Ph.D. from the University of Kansas.

-In the past year, Marshall held “Poetry for All” events all over Washington, “designed to engage participants’ imaginations, life histories and sense of empathy through language.”
+In the past year, Marshall held “Poetry for All” in Washington several times, “designed to engage participants’ imaginations, life histories and sense of empathy through language.”
 After a close reading of a few contemporary poems, participants used one as a model for writing the first draft of a poem.
 No previous writing experience is needed for any of Marshall’s poetry workshops, and all are welcome.
 “There’s no judging here, and no sharing needed,” Marshall reassured those feeling timid at a poetry writing workshop at the Northwest Museum of Arts & Culture last fall.
 “Just making something can be liberating,” he reassured the group, adding, “As James Joyce wrote, ‘Writing is done in silence, exile and cunning!’”

 Everywhere he goes, Marshall encourages people to memorize a poem or a passage from a novel, or other words that resonate.